AaashrafHabib/Conversational-Chatbot-using-llms/README.md

    1) adding the requirement.txt (you can find this file in the github repository )  to the folder then in terminal in vscode :
       1)pip install -r requirement.txt
-   if it's not working you sould download every package seperatly
+   if it's not working you should download every package seperatly
        1) pip install langchain
        2) pip install InstructorEmbedding
        3)  pip install sentence_transformers